Tuesday, 31 May 2005

 Hindi film reviews on internet

-I am writing this post in Rome on the portable computer.
+I am writing this post in Rome on my laptop.

 It was completely opposite the last week when "Naina" had came out.
 Indiafm went on for days and days with articles about how good the film is, what a wonderful actress Urmila is, etc. but for Rediff.com it was a bad copy of a hollywood flick.

-Wonder if these websites get contracts for publicity of films, so if they get the contract they praise it and if rivals get it, they tear it down?
+Wonder if these websites get contracts for publicity of films, so if they get the contract they praise it and if their rivals get the contract, then they tear it down?

 Sunil Dutt is dead.
 I remember meeting him in 1968, near Kutub Minar.
 They were shooting for Gauri.
 It was a song with, Sunil Dutt and Mumtaz, walking down a small hill with a gumbaj behind them, Dil mera tumhari adayaein le gayin..

-Mumtaz had started the transformation but was still not the solo heroine.
+It was the time Mumtaz had started the transformation from B-grade heroine and sidekick of Mehmood to become a respected heroine, but was still not the solo heroine.
 Gauri had Nutan as heroine.

 Friday, 27 May 2005